 In view of this, planning of works under Mahatma Gandhi NREGS have been started using advanced technologies viz.
 Geographical Information System (GIS) and Remote Sensing (RS).
 Ministry has provided States/UTs wise detailed training to Mahatma Gandhi NREGS functionaries on using GIS & RS technology in rural area planning.
 Thereafter, all the States/UTs have been directed to start the preparation of GIS based Gram Panchayat plans in saturation mode in 2 to 4 Gram Panchayats per Block and accordingly prepare shelf of works from the GIS based Integrated Plan during FY 2020-21.
-Now the States/UTs have been directed to prepare GIS based plans of all the Gram Panchayats of the Block in the State in FY 2021-22.
-The Gram Panchayats which will initiate GIS based planning are to be marked on NREGASoft, so that information of GIS based planned works can be captured.
+Now, the States/UTs have been directed to prepare GIS based plans of all the Gram Panchayats of the Block in the State in FY 2021-22.
+The Gram Panchayats which will initiate GIS based planning are to be marked on NREGASoft so that information of GIS based planned works can be captured.

-Yuktdhara: a planning portal
+Yuktdahara: A planning portal

 Yuktdhara is a geospatial planning portal developed by National Remote Sensing Centre (NRSC), ISRO was launched on 23rd August 2021 for facilitating Gram Panchayat level Planning of Mahatma Gandhi NREGA activities across India.
 NRSC has taken up analytics of the geotags inventoried involving both open sources as well as commercially available algorithms.
-This is followed by the realization of a planning portal that addresses the need for multi themebased suitability decisions now and hereafter for all Mahatma Gandhi NREGA activities.
+This is followed by the realization of a planning portal that addresses the need for multi theme-based suitability decisions now and hereafter for all Mahatma Gandhi NREGA activities.
 The capacity building for this development as well as principles of GIS in planning new activities has been accomplished so that stakeholders realize the significance of GIS and the role of BHUVAN-based tools for scientifically allocating the works.

-As on date Out of 2.69 Lakhs GP, 2.03 Lakhs GP plans have been prepared in NREGASoft.
-Ministry has advised the State/UTS rest of the GP plans prepared in the Yuktdhara Portal.
+As on date Out of 2.70 Lakhs GP 2.63 Lakhs GP plans have been prepared in NREGASoft.
+Prepared plans are available through Yuktdhara Portal at NRSC website.

-A web link of Yuktdhara planning Portal is made available at: https://bhuvan-app2.nrsc.gov.in/planner/plannerhome.php
+A web link of Yuktdhara planning Portal is made available at:https://bhuvan-app2.nrsc.gov.in/planner/plannerhome.php